Buen Humor

 Buen Humor (Spanish: Good Humor) was a satirical and literary magazine published in Madrid, Spain, between 1921 and 1931.
 It was among the most read satirical magazines in the country during its lifetime in addition to Gutiérrez.

 History and profile

 Buen Humor was established by graphic artist and cartoonist Pedro Antonio Villahermosa y Borao, who was also called Sileno, in 1921.
-Sileno also edited the magazine, which covered short stories, sketches and drawings.
+Sileno edited the magazine, which covered short stories, sketches and drawings.
 It was published on a weekly basis.
 Its headquarters was in Madrid.
 The magazine ceased publication in 1931.